porebskis/eXNVerify/README.md

 # eXNVerify
-(project still in development stage)
+*(project still in development stage)*
-...piśmienniczo jeszcze wszystko będzie udoskonalane, na razie natrzaskałem trochę informacji...

 eXNVerify (abbreviation from *eXon and SNV Verification*) includes Python-based tools for extraction of clinically important genome sequence regions and verification of their coverage quality.
-Prepared tools wrapped into ready-to-go ``Docker container`` present the results of analysis in an intuitive way for genetic diagnostician.
-Two executables take BED file as the whole genome/exome sequence coverage and:
+Prepared tools wrapped into ready-to-go ``Docker container`` allow presenting the results of analysis in an intuitive way for genetic diagnostician.
+Two independent executables take BED file as the whole genome/exome sequence coverage and:
-1. (geneCoverage.py) performs detailed verfication of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s) in a graphical from,
+1. ``geneCoverage.py`` performs detailed verfication of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s) in a graphical from,
-2. (snvScore.py) analyses the whole genome sequence coverage and evaluate all pathogenic germline and somatic SNV coverage quality.
+2. ``snvScore.py`` analyses the whole genome sequence coverage and evaluate all pathogenic germline and somatic SNV coverage quality.

+Both tools prepare also the text report of the analysis which focus on calculation of the percentage of SNVs that are covered with a user-defined level.

+## Dependencies - reference files

 Both tools require decompressed BED file with the general coverage of wgs/wes sample.
-The actual implementation uses output of the ``mosdepth`` that is a fast tool for BAM file analysis.
+The actual implementation requires BED output of the ``mosdepth`` that is a fast tool for BAM file analysis.
 Detailed description of mosdepth and generation of per-base BED file can be found in TODO.

+Using ``geneCoverage`` or ``snvScore`` requires reference information about pathogenic germline and somatic SNVs (as Clinvar-generated table files), and exom reference (BED file format).
+In this repository, utilized exom reference BED file and all pathogenic somatic and germline SNV tables are included.
+User may prepare their own references, however they needs to be prepared accordingly: ``snvScore`` would analyze all SNV positions included in reference files, but analysing coverage of particular gene with ``geneCoverage`` requires suitable gene-related SNV and gene-related exon positions.

 ## Installation

-eXNVerify works with Python 3.8 and utilizes popular libraries as `numpy`, `pandas`, and `matplotlib` that are estabilished in standalone ``docker container``.
+eXNVerify works with Python 3.8 and is estabilished in standalone and ready-to-go ``docker container``.
 It is prepared for Unix operating systems and it is available to pull from DockerHub repository:

 `docker pull porebskis/exnverify:0.89b` TODO